brianwisti/rgb-brain-hugo/site/content/post/2020/03/passing-tests-is-now-required-to-push.md

 Push the site, that is.

-Building on work from [the other day](today-in-personal-accomplishments.md).
+Building on work from [today-in-personal-accomplishments](today-in-personal-accomplishments.md).
 Course, I don’t know what test coverage is.
 I know it ain’t 100% of what I want to check.